phkaeser/wlmaker/doc/root_menu.md

 @include tests/data/menu-generate.plist

-## wmmenugen
+## Automatic Generation

-Window Maker provides the tool [`wmmenugen`](https://www.windowmaker.org/docs/manpages/wmmenugen.html) to generate a Plist menu specification from a file specification; for example from the XDG application repository.
+Wayland Maker provides the `wlmtool` utility for generating a Plist menu specification from the applications found in the host's XDG application repository.

 This can be used to define a menu item with a submenu, or to directly define the toplevel root window.

 Example usage:
-@snippet{trimleft} etc/RootMenuDebian.plist wmmenugen
+@snippet{trimleft} etc/RootMenuDebian.plist wlmtool

+Alternatively, the [`wmmenugen`](https://www.windowmaker.org/docs/manpages/wmmenugen.html) tool from Window Maker can be used.